 Leading on from this, you also need to take your time to check the authenticity of a product.
 There

-spend a fortune on what you think is an antique watch only to discover that it is a fake and not worth anything.
+spend a fortune on what you think is an antique watch only to discover and not worth anything.
 Items often come with marks, signatures, and labels that prove authenticity.
 Still, asking an expert or dealer to verify the item before purchasing is always a good idea.

 Research The Price

 One of the trickiest aspects of buying antiques is determining a fair price.
 The cost of an antique will depend on the rarity of the item, its condition, demand, and the provenance, which can make it hard to determine a reasonable price.
 This is why it is important to research the history of an item before you buy and also to research the market for similar antiques to see how the price compares.
 It is also helpful to fairly so that you can get a good deal.